xenify-io/litepaper/README.md

 ## ◽️ Staking XNF Tokens

-With Xenify, unclaimed XNF tokens are seamlessly staked within the protocol, generating native chain rewards for stakers.
+With Xenify, uncollected XNF tokens are seamlessly staked within the protocol, generating native chain rewards for XNF stakers.
 To further maximize these rewards, simply stake your collected or unstaked XNF tokens back into the protocol.
 Both unclaimed and staked XNF tokens work in tandem to yield native chain rewards, based on each user's share from the native chain reward pool.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)